Sen. Tuberville criticized for remarks on white nationalists: ‘I call them Americans’

 COLUMBIA, S.C.
-(AP) — Republican Sen. Tommy Tuberville is facing backlash for remarks he made about white nationalists in the armed forces in an interview about his blocking of military nominees, He said that while Democrats may consider such people to be racists, “I call them Americans.”
+(AP) — Republican Sen. Tommy Tuberville is facing backlash for remarks he made about white nationalists in the armed forces in an interview about his blocking of military nominees.
+He said that while Democrats may consider such people to be racists, “I call them Americans.”

 Tuberville’s office later said he was expressing skepticism at the idea that white nationalists were in the armed services.